rapideditor/country-coder/README.md

 <a name="feature" href="#feature">#</a> <b>feature</b>(query: Location | string | number, opts?: CodingOptions): RegionFeature?
 [<>](https://github.com/ideditor/country-coder/blob/master/src/country-coder.ts#L172 "Source")

 Returns the GeoJSON feature from `borders` for the given location or identifier and options, if found.
+Note that the `geometry` of the feature may not contain its full bounds (see [aggregateFeature](#aggregateFeature)).

 ```js
 feature([-4.5, 54.2]);  // returns United Kingdom feature